Nolan Gorman Player Props: Cardinals vs. Cubs

 Nolan Gorman At The Plate

-- In 34 games this year (37.4%), Gorman has picked up an RBI, and in 18 of those games (19.8%) he had more than one.
-He has also driven in three or more of his team's runs in eight contests.
+- In 37.0% of his games this year, Gorman has had at least one RBI.
+He's picked up more than one in 19.6% and driven in three or more of his team's runs in eight contests.

-- He has scored in 37 of 91 games this year, and more than once 8 times.
+- He has scored in 40.2% of his games this season, with more than one run scored in 8.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.